Should Dashboard Cameras Be Compulsory For All Road Users?

 Dashcams are fast becoming a staple of British roads, and are finding increasingly widespread use amongst both the private and corporate communities – including the commercial HGV and logistics industries, as operators of fleet vehicles are finding it especially helpful.
 With the dashcams industry showing no signs of slowing down, a question is arising in the motor industry: should dashcams be made compulsory for all new vehicles?

-One of the foremost arguments in favour of dashcams (like the VT56 Vehicle Camera) can be found in the videos we’ve all seen embedded into online news articles.
-Dashboard cameras provide concrete, indisputable video evidence in case of an accident or collision, giving you and your drivers litigation security should the worst occur.
+Dashboard cameras provide concrete, indisputable video evidence in case of an accident or collision, giving you and your drivers’ litigation security should the worst occur.

-All these points are especially true in deliberate cases of ‘induced accidents’ – in other words, Crash for Cash schemes.
-Car insurance fraud scams like these cost the insurance industry (and by extension, innocent motorists) around £400 million every single year.
+These points are especially true in deliberate cases of ‘induced accidents’ – in other words, Crash for Cash schemes.
+Car insurance fraud scams like these cost the insurance industry around £400 million every single year.
 By providing this irrefutable legal evidence, fleet operators and drivers can protect themselves from having to pay out potentially thousands in costs to criminals and otherwise dangerous drivers.

 As an added bonus to dashcams installation – though they’re not specifically designed for this purpose – they can provide your vehicles with an extra layer of overnight security.
 Many dashcams can be set to record automatically overnight, which means they have the potential to catch vandals and would-be thieves who might not be expecting to be captured on-camera.